HenrikBengtsson/R.devices/cran-comments.md

-# CRAN submission R.devices 2.17.0
+# CRAN submission R.devices 2.17.1

-on 2021-01-19
+on 2022-06-21

-This submission addresses the problem where some systems might not have working bmp(), jpeg(), png(), svg(), or tiff() device functions.
-This package will now pass 'R CMD check' on also such systems.

-I've verified this submission have no negative impact on any of the 10 reverse package dependencies available on CRAN and Bioconductor.
+I've verified this submission has no negative impact on any of the 12 reverse package dependencies available on CRAN.

-Thank you
+Thanks in advance

 ## Notes not sent to CRAN